 In many respects, a stochastic model is the product of performing numerous runs of a deterministic model.
 As such, the recommendations of the other subsections of section 4 would generally continue to be followed.
-However, as indicated by 1540.12, when a stochastic model is used, additional consideration would be a ven to certain other elements.
+However, as indicated by 1540.09, when a stochastic model is used, additional consideration would be given to certain other elements.

-When the model inputs and/or assumptions vary with each an, the actuary would ensure that the distribution of such inputs and/or as umptions is reasonable (e.g., in a model that forecasts pension valuations, is the distribution) valuation discount rates reasonable), paying particular attention to items such as the trend, mean, median, symmetry, skewness, and tails of such distributions.
+When the model inputs and/or assumptions vary with each run, the actuary would ensure that the distribution of such inputs and/or assumptions is reasonable (e.g., in a model that forecasts pension valuations, is the distribution of valuation discount rates reasonable), paying particular attention to items such as the trend, mean, median, symmetry, skewness, and tails of such distributions.
 The actuary would also ensure that the correlation between each of the inputs and/or assumptions is appropriate.
-For example, in a model that forecasts pension valuations, is the correlation between valuation discount rates and goy anniherations bond yields appropriate?
+For example, in a model that forecasts pension valuations, is the correlation between valuation discount rates and government long bond yields appropriate?
 In an economic capital model, is the correlation between the unemployment rate and the gross national product appropriate?

-Another question that sould an addressed is the potential change of the correlation between variables at the lean as compared to the tail ends of the respective distributions.
-For a take ple, its property and casualty (P&C) exposures, P&C lines of business are usually a nisitered to be moderately correlated at the mean.
+Another question that could be addressed is the potential change of the correlation between variables at the mean as compared to the tail ends of the respective distributions.
+For example, for property and casualty (P&C) exposures, P&C lines of business are usually considered to be moderately correlated at the mean.
 However, in catastrophic and infrequent situations, the dependency assumption between casualty and property lines of business increases significantly.